 In the 50s and 60s, Daymor was showcased at some of the most iconic Montreal department stores of the time including Simons, Laliberté, Paquet et Pollack.
 More recent venues included New York-based stores Bergdorf Goodman, Neiman Marcus, Nordstrom and Saks Fifth Avenue.

-Over its long-standing history, the company has had memorable divisions and employed remarkable design talents including Elvia Gobbo and Tom D'Auria who designed 'LUV &The Factory' as well as Karen Perry, Michelin Boucher, Lorraine Beauchamp (namesake collections 1978 – 1989) & Catherine Mercedes Ferreira (1990 – 2001).
-'Caroma' and 'Modasport' were two notable Daymor divisions operating in the 80’s & 90’s.
+Over its long-standing history, the company has had memorable divisions and employed remarkable design talents including Elvia Gobbo and Tom D'Auria who designed 'LUV &The Factory' as well as designers Karen Perry, Michelin Boucher, Lorraine Beauchamp (namesake collections 1978 – 1989) & Catherine Mercedes Ferreira (1990 – 2001).

 The Alexander Collection